 What are ultrasound scans used for in pregnancy?

-Depending on your stage of pregnancy, ultrasounds will be used to give you and your doctor or midwife answers about your pregnancy.
+Depending on your stage of pregnancy, ultrasounds will be used to give you and your doctor or midwife answers about the health of your pregnancy.

 First Trimester Ultrasounds